 Hedy Lemarr’s Double Life

 Guest Reader: Author of Codebreaker Girls, Jan Slimming

 Join us as we kick off our summer program with the reading of Hedy Lemarr’s Double Life.
 Learn about the double life of esteemed Hollywood actress and brilliant inventor Hedy Lemarr.
 This fascinating story discloses the life of the movie star that had a passion for science and engineering.
 In 1941 she developed frequency-hopping technology that became a precursor to secure wi-fi, GPS and Bluetooth.
-After the story, children will create their own secret code and adults can try to decipher the messages
+After the story, children will create their own paper and string telephones and “communicate” with each other.